fillmaster/fillMaster/README.md

 In 5/4 timing.
 The above diagram would look the same but the count would go up to 5.

 In 4/8 timing.
-The above diagram would look the same but `the beat` would be called Eight Notes, the first subdivision 16ths and the second subdivision would be 32nd notes.
+The above diagram would look the same but `the beat` would be called Eighth Notes, the first subdivision 16ths and the second subdivision would be 32nd notes.

 # GLOSSARY